LopesSC/mn-stock-brocker/README.md

 [Click here for Redoc documentation](https://redoc.ly/docs)

 ## Useful Maven commands
-Generally when we running any of the commands below, we add the mvn clean step so that the target folder generated from the previous build is removed before running a newer build.
+Generally when we run any of the commands below, we add the mvn clean step so that the target folder generated from the previous build is removed before running a newer build.
 This is how the command would look on integrating the clean step with install phase: mvn clean install